coreos/vcontext/README.md

 ### Usage:

-Validating a config generally involves:
+Validating a config generally involves the following steps:
 1) Unmarshal the yaml or json to a go struct, handle any syntax/type errors
 1) Generate a report by running validate.Validate(yourConfigStruct)
 1) Generate a tree of line/column metadata with [json|yaml].UnmarshalToContext()